 4 – Graphing – Counting Bear Graph

 5 – Patterns – Bear Counter Pattern Strips

 I created 25 bear counter pattern strips for preschoolers.
 My Four, who isn’t crazy about doing pattern activities, did the entire pack by himself in the back seat while driving to pick up his sister from school!
 These are designed to be simple, but kindergartners may also benefit.
 You can get them in this post.

 6 – Problem Solving, Logic – Counting Bear Problem Solving Cards

 I wrote a whole post about these fun problem solving cards.
 You’ll find both simple and more challenging problems.
 I’m not talking about simple addition and subtraction.
 Instead, you’ll find things like “You have eight bears.
 Half are green.
 Two are red.
 You have the same number of blue bears as red bears.
 What bears do you have?”
-You could put them in your purse with a bag of bears and do them in the waiting room (thanks to Amanda at The Educators’ Spin on It for that idea)!
+You could put them in your purse with a bag of bears and do them in the waiting room!
 Visit this post to learn more and get your free printable.

 Looking for more resources?

 © 2014 – 2020, Anna G. All rights reserved.